 He began classical piano at age four, violin soon after, and played trumpet and French horn in school band.
 For many years, his family did a lot of driving so he could take music lessons through Brandon University, and he still loves diving into the classics – particularly Beethoven and Mozart.
 As a young adult, he played in rock and blues bands, trying his hand at drums, guitar and harmonica.
 He also started writing songs.

-Currently, Glenn is booking solo shows and local gigs with his band while writing and recording a number of singles for a new album.
-Looking ahead, Glenn aims to pursue music full-time when he retires.
-He and Joyce are planning to tour around North America with a small, tear-drop trailer in tow -- Glenn creating and performing music and Joyce offering her True Nature Writing program along the way.
+Looking ahead, as Glenn eases into retirement, he aims to pursue music full-time.
+Part of the plan is for he and Joyce to tour around North America with a small, tear-drop trailer in tow -- Glenn creating and performing music and Joyce offering her True Nature Writing program along the way.

 “My music is not meant to change the world,” he says.
 “I simply want to add something positive and memorable to my small part of it.
 Life can be stressful and full of worries, so let’s connect through a song and feel better for a while.”